helenmurugan/true-words-quiz/README.md

 * The home page welcomes the user to the quiz and gives a short description of how to play.
 * The user is encouraged to move to the quiz page with the "Let's Play!" button.
 * The content is neatly contained within a white box which is consistent throughout the quiz.
-* There is a small True Words logo in the top left corner of the screen, which acts as a link back to this page.
+* There is a small True Words logo in the top left corner of the screen, which acts as a link to the home page, this is consistent throughout the site.

 ![Image of home page](/documentation/home-page.jpg)